2024-DEV2-020/tic-tac-toe-kata/README.md

 ./gradlew installDebug
 ```

-Alternatively download and install the debug APK on an Android device/eumlator from the github releases tab.
+Alternatively, download and install the debug APK, from the github releases tab, on an Android device/emulator.

 ## Running the Tests
 Android tests are in `app/src/androidTest/java/com`, JUnit tests are in `app/src/test/java/com`.
 Run via UI or: